abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/buildkite/validation.md

 ## Ensure the Agent is Running

-Check that your agent is online and connected to Buildkite:
+Before your pipeline can execute, the Buildkite agent must be running and connected to your Buildkite account:

 ```console
 # If running manually